sonic-net/SONiC/doc/ssdmond/stormond-hld.md

 ### **2.3 `stormond` Daemon Flow**

-0. SONiC partners would be responsible for configuring the **loop timeout** - This determines how often the dynamic information would be updated.
-Default is 6 hours.

 1. `stormond` would be started by the `pmon` docker container
 2. The daemon would gather the static info once init-ed, by leveraging the `SsdUtil` class and update the StateDB
-3. It would periodically parse the priority 0 attributes by leveraging `SsdUtil` class and update the StateDB.
+3. It would parse the priority 0 attributes by leveraging `SsdUtil` class and update the StateDB every hour.

 This is detailed in the sequence diagram below: